 How Do We Get Started?

 I’ve found that the best way for us to get the ball rolling is with a consultation.
 With every potential and returning client, I like to meet face-to-face in order to really get a feel for their individual styles and needs.
 We can meet in the comfort of your own home, in studio or at a location of your choosing.
+If time is a factor, a quick phone call will do in a pinch.

 How Should I Dress At My Session?